affinda/affinda-python/docs/models.md

 - `confirmed_docs_count`: Number of validated documents in the collection.
 - `ingest_email`: When you send email to this address, any document attached in the body will be uploaded to this collection.
+- `tailored_extractor_requested`: Whether a tailored extractor has been requested for this collection.

 <a id="models._models.CollectionCreate"></a>